Gluten-Free Apple Pie

 Notes

-- Depending on the type and how thick you sliced the apples, it may need more baking time.
-Use a knife to pierce the pie.
-If the apples feel too crunchy, the pie needs more time to bake.
-Start at 5-10 minute intervals.
+- If the apples are sliced thick, they may need extra baking time.
+Use a knife to pierce the pie—if the apples feel too crunchy, continue baking in 5–10 minute intervals until tender.

 Nutrition